OldUnreal/UnrealTournamentPatches/README.md

 #### Windows Installation

 We distribute our **Windows** patches in multiple formats.
+We recommend that you run the exe installer to patch your game.

-The zip packages can be installed by unpacking them **on top of an existing installation** of Unreal Tournament.
+However, you can also simply unpack the zip package **on top of an existing installation** of Unreal Tournament.
 No other actions are needed to install the patch.

-We also have an exe installer with a wizard.
-This wizard should automatically find your existing installation.

 #### Linux Installation